beabee-communityrm/telegram-bot/beabee-client/README.md

 deno task test:web
 ```

+### Linting

+To lint the project, run `deno lint` in the project root directory.

+### Formatting

+To format the project, run `deno fmt` in the project root directory.

 ## Contribution and Feedback

-Contributions to the client, in terms of code, bug reports, or feature suggestions, are always welcome.
-Please refer to the project's contribution guidelines for more information.
+Contributions to the client, in terms of code, bug reports, or feature
+suggestions, are always welcome.
+Please refer to the project's contribution
+guidelines for more information.

 Stay tuned for updates on the expansion of the client to other platforms.
+Your
-Your feedback and suggestions are valuable in guiding the development process.
+feedback and suggestions are valuable in guiding the development process.